sourcery-ai-experiments/blog.nathanv.me/content/posts/sun-ultra-24-build.md

 {{< figure src="/img/sun-ultra-24-build/asus_z97-ar_header.jpg" alt="Asus Z97-AR front panel header" position="center" style="border-radius: 8px;" caption="Asus Z97-AR front panel header" captionPosition="center" >}}

-As you can see, the Ultra 24 has **more** pins than my Asus motherboard.
+As you can see, the Asus motherboard header is **wider** than the Ultra 24.
 In order to rectify this, I bought some
 [jumper wire extensions](https://www.amazon.com/gp/product/B07BVS3FX7) from Amazon and used some trial-and-error and help from
 [this forum post](https://forums.tomshardware.com/threads/front-panel-connector-pin-outs.3236564/)